Gaurav9693089415/Identity-Mapping-Resformer/README.md

 * **Run**: Execute the notebook cells to:

-  * Load and prepare the dataset.
+  * Load and prepare the dataset
-  * Define and train the `IdentityMappingResFormer`.
+  * Define and train the `IdentityMappingResFormer`
-  * Save the best model as `best_model.pth`.
+  * Save the best model as `best_model.pth`

 * **Plots generated**:

-  * Training loss curve.
+  * Training loss curve
-  * Validation accuracy trend.
+  * Validation accuracy trend
-  * Confusion matrix heatmap.
+  * Confusion matrix heatmap

 ### 2. Deploy Locally using Flask